Agnostic Front: Start of the second era (1996–2006)

+Warriors and My Way My Life (2007–2011)

 On March 7, 2006, Agnostic Front released the DVD Live at CBGB.
 This follows the efforts of many bands that tried to save CBGB from shutting down.
 Miret claims that "We played more shows at CBGB than any band ever, and we played more benefit shows for CBGB than any band ever" when the club did close, most nostalgia focused on 1970s punk bands.

 On November 6, 2007, Agnostic Front released the album Warriors with the hit "For My Family" which was largely a continuation of the band's crossover thrash sound.

+The band performed on the Persistence Tour in Europe in the winter of 2009.
+In March 2009, Steve Gallo was replaced by former Leeway drummer Jimmy "Pokey" Mo.
 For the 25th anniversary of their debut LP Victim in Pain, Bridge Nine Records released remastered versions of said album along with their first EP, United Blood, on November 17, 2009.

-The band performed on the Persistence Tour in Europe in the winter of 2009 and have were confirmed for Rebellion Festival 2012 in Blackpool, England.
+On February 26, 2010, Agnostic Front reunited their original lineup consisting of Roger Miret, Vinny Stigma, Rob Kabula, and Dave Jones who had not performed together since 1984.
+For a special show at the Bell House in Brooklyn, New York, to celebrate the 25th anniversary of Victim in Pain.

+In 2011, Agnostic Front released their ninth studio album, My Life My Way.
+Metalunderground dubbed the album "one of the bands' best releases to date."
+Adding My Life My Way "is by far Agnostic Front's greatest achievement.
+Everything from the catchy riffs, infectious vocals, guitar solos, and gang chants work perfectly in unison and create an incredible New York Hardcore record.
+Its official, hardcore is back."

+The American Dream Died and Get Loud (2012–2020)

+In 2012, the group played at the Rebellion Festival in Blackpool, England, they played the festival again in 2014 and 2016.
+In 2012, the band held three commemorative 30th anniversary shows where they performed the 1989 live recording Live at CBGB in its entirety to paying homage to the New York hardcore subculture.
+In 2013, they once again took part in the Persistence tour alongside co headlining alongside Hatebreed.
+In May 2014, Joseph James was replaced by Craig Silverman.

 In 2015, the band released the album The American Dream Died via Nuclear Blast Records which consisted mostly of the bands older style of music with a modern touch.
+Blabbermouth.net scored the album 8.5 out of 10, stating, "Miret and company have engineered another blistering, attention-seizing album with nearly as much venom as Black Flag's 'My War.'"
 The band continued to tour extensively in Europe as well as the U.S. in support of the record.

 In 2017, Stigma and Miret appeared in a documentary about Agnostic Front, The Godfathers of Hardcore, directed by Ian McFarland.

-In 2022, it was revealed on the band's Facebook that Pokey Mo had parted ways with Agnostic Front in 2020 and that Danny Lamagna would be their new drummer.
+That same year the group also toured extensively in celebration of the group's 35th anniversary.
+In early 2018 Agnostic Front teamed up with Dropkick Murphys for a North America co headling tour.